Value Investor

 Average P&L per closed trade.
 Positive = system is profitable on average.
 This matters more than win rate — a 40% win rate can still be profitable if winners are larger than losers.

-How to read: Each dot is a closed trade.
+Strategy α mode: Each dot is a closed trade.
 Dot fill: green = profitable, red = loss.
 Dot border shows regime at signal time: green ring = BULL, yellow ring = CAUTION, red ring = BEAR.
 The line shows the running total of all trade returns added together.
 If the line is at -25%, it means the sum of all closed trade returns so far is -25% (not your portfolio — it assumes equal allocation to every signal).
 A healthy system trends upward over time.
-Hover over dots to see ticker, pattern, regime, and P&L. Use the dropdown to filter by pattern.

 Adaptive Pattern Grades